Edit a report

 </Tabs>

-## Duplicate and delete panel grids
+## Duplicate panel grids

 Highlight a whole panel grid section by selecting the drag handle in the upper right corner.
 Click and drag to highlight and select a region in a report such as panel grids, text, and headings.